Cinnamon Spice - As Tasty As It Is Healthy

 It is vital to know which cinnamon to use if you eat it on a daily basis.

 Ceylon cinnamon grows in Sri Lanka (former Ceylon), Madagascar and The Seychelles.
 It has a milder flavour and is not as dark in colour as cassia cinnamon is.
 It is also more expensive.
-You will find it in specialist shops like well stocked delicatessens and in many health food shops.
+You can sometimes find it in health food shops.
+I buy it online.

 Both types of cinnamon have the same health benefits but while cassia cinnamon contains high levels of toxic coumarin, Ceylon cinnamon only have trace elements of this toxin.

-It’s okay to use cassia cinnamon if you only use cinnamon occasionally.
+It’s okay to use cassia cinnamon if you only use cinnamon in small amounts.
 But if you like to add this tasty and healthy spice to your diet on a regular basis, then you should definitely stick to the Ceylon variety.

 I seldom make desserts at home but in my work as a cook, and especially when working for health conscious clients, I often make a healthier version of apple crumble using a fair amount of cinnamon spice.

-I never measure the ingredients but I make the crumble with coconut fat (sometimes butter), large oats, ground seeds, such as pumpkin and sunflower seeds which I grind myself, a fair amount of ground almonds, some desiccated coconut, cinnamon and xylitol sugar.
-(Xylitol is a vegetable sugar which is similar to fructose in fruit and has a very low GI.)
+I never measure the ingredients but I make the crumble with either coconut fat or butter, large oats, ground seeds, such as pumpkin and sunflower seeds (which I grind myself), a fair amount of ground almonds, cinnamon and some soft brown sugar.

 Tasty & Healthy Nuggets